lucareggio/lucareggio.github.io/_pages/home.md

   </a>-->
 </div>

-Before moving to the UK, I was a postdoc researcher at the University of Bern, working on [George Metcalfe](https://www.math.unibe.ch/about_us/personen/prof_dr_metcalfe_george/index_eng.html)'s project _"Hidden Quantifiers"_, and at the Institute of Computer Science of the Czech Academy of Sciences in Prague.
+Before moving to the UK, I was a postdoctoral researcher at the University of Bern, working on [George Metcalfe](https://www.math.unibe.ch/about_us/personen/prof_dr_metcalfe_george/index_eng.html)'s project _"Hidden Quantifiers"_, and at the Institute of Computer Science of the Czech Academy of Sciences in Prague.

-I obtained my PhD in Mathematics at Université de Paris in September 2018, under the supervision of [Mai Gehrke](https://math.unice.fr/~mgehrke/).
-I spent the first two years of my PhD studies at [IRIF (Paris 7)](https://www.irif.fr/en/index), and the third one at the [Laboratoire J.A.
+I received my PhD in mathematics from Université de Paris in September 2018, under the supervision of [Mai Gehrke](https://math.unice.fr/~mgehrke/).
+I spent the first two years of my PhD studies at [IRIF (Paris 7)](https://www.irif.fr/en/index) and the third one at the [Laboratoire J.A.
 Dieudonné](https://math.unice.fr/) in Nice.
-In that period I held a scholarship from [Sorbonne Paris Cité](http://www.sorbonne-paris-cite.fr/), and worked on Mai Gehrke's ERC Advanced Grant [DuaLL](https://www.irif.fr/~mgehrke/DuaLL.htm).
+During this time, I held a scholarship from [Sorbonne Paris Cité](http://www.sorbonne-paris-cite.fr/) and worked on Mai Gehrke's ERC Advanced Grant [DuaLL](https://www.irif.fr/~mgehrke/DuaLL.htm).
 My PhD thesis, entitled _"Quantifiers and duality"_, can be found on the [Publications](publications) page.

 <br>